dita-ot/website/README.md

 ## Updating JavaScript

-If you need to change any of the JavaScript files in the site repository, you'll need to [download & install Node.js][8] and run the `npm` package manager for JavaScript to install the project dependencies:
+If you need to change any of the JavaScript files in the site repository, you'll need to [download & install Node.js][8] and run the `npm` package manager for JavaScript to perform a clean install of the project dependencies:

     npm ci

-This will install various Node modules including [Gulp][9], the streaming build system.
+This will install various Node modules including [Parcel][9], the web application bundler.

-To run Gulp separately, you may need to install it per <https://gulpjs.com>:

-    npm install gulp-cli -g
-    npm install gulp -D

 To make changes to the JavaScript code, add or edit source files in the `_js` folder.

-You can then run Gulp to minify the modified JavaScript code:

-    gulp

-Or run the `watch-js` task to monitor the JavaScript source files in the `_js` folder for changes, and compile the minified code to the `js` folder whenever the source files change:
+You can then run the `install` script to re-bundle the modified JavaScript code to the `js` folder with Parcel:

-    gulp watch-js
+    npm run install

 ## Happy staging!